 What causes the blue color?

-Hyaluronic acid dermal filler may have been injected incorrectly via a number of reasons and over time a blueish color develops under the eye through the skin.
+Dermal filler may have been injected incorrectly via a number of reasons and over time a blueish color develops under the eye through the skin.
 Tyndall Effect occurs when the filler is inadvertently injected into a blood vessel, which then obstructs essential blood flow to that area.
 The blue hue is more evident when filler is injected at a shallow depth under the skin.
 This can occur under the eyes where the eyelid skin is very thin.

 Tyndall Effect Treatment